SambhavSacheti/-BlazorSimpleOrderMgmt/README.md

-# Blazor Simple Order Management Demo
+# Blazor Order Management Demo
  A simple app shows how to reuse blazor components.